One Year in Transition

 However, in this age of Transition, we do need to ask for a payment of £1500 to cover essential tuition costs when you sign up.

 There is also an option to pay in three instalments.
-And we have just been allocated some funding for bursaries.

 You will in addition need to meet living costs, travel expenses and the costs of residential meet-ups.